First Nordic Metals Corp.: First Nordic Upgraded to OTCQX Market

-Toronto, Ontario--(Newsfile Corp. - September 12, 2025) - First Nordic Metals Corp.
+Toronto, Ontario - September 12, 2025 - First Nordic Metals Corp.
 (OTCQX: FNMCF) (TSXV: FNM) (FNSE: FNMC SDB) (FSE: HEG0) (the "Company" or "First Nordic") is pleased to announce today that the Company has qualified to trade on the OTCQX® Best Market.
 The Company has upgraded to the OTCQX from the OTCQB® Venture Market.

 First Nordic will begin trading today under the symbol "FNMCF."
 U.S. investors can find current financial disclosures and Real-Time Level 2 quotes for the company on www.otcmarkets.com.